OSU-NLP-Group/KG-R3/README.md

 Download the preprocessed subgraphs and KG triples from [this link](https://buckeyemailosu-my.sharepoint.com/:f:/g/personal/pahuja_9_buckeyemail_osu_edu/ErHNYjTAzLZMgT7Mkgy1J_4BeoJMYTF4EQ2UxniOgPhCyA?e=85avhJ) from respective directories `FB15K-237` and `WN18RR` are place them in a `data/` directory.

+## Dump retriever subgraphs (optional)

+- Follow the steps in dump_subgraphs.md for details

 ## Preprocess data

 ### pickle dataloader batches for faster training